tpill90/battlenet-lancache-prefill/README.md

 <img src="docs/img/AutoDns-ServerPerf.png" width="830" alt="Prefill running on Lancache Server in Docker">

 # Detailed Command Usage

-## list-products
-Displays a table of all currently supported Activision and Blizzard games.
-Only currently supports retail products, and does not include any PTR or beta products.

-These product IDs can then be used with the `prefill` command to specify which games to be prefilled.

 ## prefill
 Fills a Lancache by downloading the exact same files from Blizzard's CDN as the official Battle.Net client.
 Expected initial download speeds should be the speed of your internet connection.